-10.3 What other ongoing or occasional costs for repair, maintenance and replacement of items in, on or attached to the units are residents responsible for ☑ Unit fixtures ☑ Unit fittings ☑ Unit appliances □ None Additional information Note from the scheme operator: Further information in relation to costs is set out below: and pay for while residing in the Costs How are costs paid? unit?
-Maintaining, repairing and servicing of capital items such as unit fixtures, fittings and appliances Resident contributes to costs through Maintenance Reserve Fund contribution Note : Residents under the Flexible Payment Contract pay rent and no additional amount for the Maintenance Reserve Fund contribution Minor repairs and day to day maintenance for non-capital items Resident contributes to costs through General Services Charge Note : Residents under the Flexible Payment Contract pay rent and no additional amount for the General Services Charge Pest control treatments (other than termite treatments) Consumables (eg. batteries and lightbulbs) Resident pays Maintenance and repair of resident's personal possessions Resident pays Repair, maintenance and insurance of any approved alteration or addition to the unit Resident pays Repairing or replacing items in, on or attached to the unit and in the Village that the resident or their visitors damage or destroy, or are subject to accelerated wear because of their actions Resident pays
+10.3 What other ongoing or occasional costs for repair, maintenance and replacement of items in, on or attached to the units are residents responsible for Unit fixtures Unit fittings Unit appliances None Additional information Note from the scheme operator: Further information in relation to costs is set out below: and pay for while residing in the Costs How are costs paid? unit?
+Maintaining, repairing and servicing of capital items such as unit fixtures, fittings and appliances Resident contributes to costs through Maintenance Reserve Fund contribution Note : Residents under the Flexible Payment Contract pay rent and no additional amount for the Maintenance Reserve Fund contribution Minor repairs and day to day maintenance for non-capital items Resident contributes to costs through General Services Charge Note: Residents under the Flexible Payment Contract pay rent and no additional amount for the General Services Charge Pest control treatments (other than termite treatments) Resident pays Consumables (eg. batteries and lightbulbs) Resident pays Maintenance and repair of resident's personal possessions Resident pays Repair, maintenance and insurance of any approved alteration or addition to the unit Resident pays Repairing or replacing items in, on or attached to the unit and in the Village that the resident or their visitors damage or destroy, or are subject to accelerated wear because of their actions Resident pays

-☑ Yes □ No Maintenance requests are lodged with the Village Manager and undertaken by maintenance staff or appropriately qualified contractors.
-This service is included in the general services charge and maintenance reserve fund contribution (except where the resident is responsible for that cost in item 10.3). when you leave the village - operator when they leave their unit or when the right rred to as a 'deferred management fee' (DMF).
-11.1 Do residents pay an exit fee □ Yes - all residents p bay an exit fee calculated using the same formula when they permanently leave ents pay an exit fee but the way this is worked out n each resident's residence contract their unit? □ No exit fee ⊠ Other - see below If yes: list all exit fee options that may apply to new contracts Option 1 - Standard Licence 4% of the ingoing contribution for the first year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 34% of the ingoing contribution).
-Option 2 - Prepaid Management Fee No exit fee applies, as the Prepaid Management Fee is paid when the residence contract commences.
+A resident may have Yes □ No Maintenance requests are lodged with the Village Manager and undertaken by maintenance staff or appropriately qualified contractors.
+This service is included in the general services charge and maintenance reserve fund contribution (except where the resident is responsible for that cost in item 10.3) . when you leave the village to pay an exit fee to the operator when they leave their unit or when the right is sold.
+This is also referred to as a 'deferred management fee' (DMF).
+11.1 Do residents pay an exit fee when they permanently leave their unit?
+Yes - all residents pay an exit fee calculated using the same formula Yes - all new residents pay an exit fee but the way this is worked out may vary depending on each resident's residence contract No exit fee Other - see below If yes: list all exit fee options that may apply to new Option 1 - Standard Licence 4% of the ingoing contribution for the first year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 34% of the ingoing contribution). contracts Option 2 - Prepaid Management Fee No exit fee applies, as the Prepaid Management Fee is paid when the residence contract commences.
 Option 3 - 5% Reduced Ingoing Contribution 9% of the standard ingoing contribution for the first year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 39% of the standard ingoing contribution).
 Option 4 - 10% Reduced Ingoing Contribution 14% of the standard ingoing contribution for the first year of residence, plus 6% each year for the second, third, fourth, fifth and sixth year of residence, up to a maximum of 6 years (being 44% of the standard ingoing contribution).
 Limited Licence A percentage of the ingoing contribution for less than 3 years of residence (with the percentage increasing on a daily basis for each day between the commencement date of the resident's contract and the date the resident leaves the village) and 100% of the ingoing contribution for 3 years or more of residence.